-To make sure clients incorporate your spa or massage practice into their Valentine’s Day gift giving, here are some ways to promote your services and retail items:
+To make sure clients incorporate your spa or massage practice into their Valentine’s Day gift-giving, here are some ways to promote your services and retail items:

-Build up to the day with a series of specially crafted Valentine’s Day themed posts on your social channels talking about your special holiday treatments and gift items.
-If your website enables ecommerce and online booking direct followers to your site to purchase retail items or book an appointment.
+Build up to the day with a series of specially crafted Valentine’s Day themed posts on your social channels talking about your special holiday treatments and gift items if your website enables e-commerce and online booking direct followers to your site to purchase retail items or book an appointment.
 Use imagery to draw attention to the posts.
-Also engage your followers with questions, such as “what’s your favorite Valentine’s Day gift” or “what is your most memorable Valentine’s Day.”
+Also, engage your followers with questions, such as “what’s your favorite Valentine’s Day gift” or “what is your most memorable Valentine’s Day.”

 Whether you do it online or in the mail, send your clients a Valentine’s Day card to celebrate the upcoming special day and remind them of your treatments and special promotions.
 If you send an e-card, include a link to your website.

 If you have an awards program, consider doubling award points during the month for services or retail items as a way of showing your appreciation for client loyalty.

-Help clients remember that special someone in their lives with your Valentine’s Day offerings and they will remember you.
+Help clients remember that special someone in their lives with your Valentine’s Day offerings, and they will remember you.